 So where did the inspiration for this site come from?

 I am glad you asked.
 I am a qualified teacher of Economics, Commerce, Geography and Business Studies.
 I have however taught in most faculties at length as a causal, temporary and permanent staff member in both the public and private education systems.
 I also have commercial experience in business and Information Technology that goes back to 1981.
-I am, along with the hosting platform for Moodle and the student ePortfolio, located in Newcastle Australia.
+I am, along with the hosting platform for Moodle and the student ePortfolio, located in Lake Macquarie Australia.

 I really started to use my education skills in the public education system in the early 2000s.
 It became clear to me quite quickly that schools are about the administration of education rather than delivering what students require which is engagement for learning.
 My program builds on this administrative aspect using the knowledge available at school as a library or perhaps to use more applicable language as a database to be accessed for various applications.
 While I see really great teachers engaging with students I believe we can go much further relating future prospects to the learning opportunities at school.
 In other words making school relevant.

 In those early days I became concerned about the development of a group of indigenous boys who had absolutely no interest in school.
 It was clear something different had to happen.
 After a discussion with these students we embarked on an engagement strategy that produced positive results.
 Notwithstanding these results, I was informed by my then Principal that “this is not what we do”.
 He told me that while he was impressed with the results I was achieving, I could not continue.
 Of course this made no sense.
 I think he was hamstrung by a rigid delivery based system.
 But that was his wish and his school so I moved on.